Adder: Taxonomy

+In Welsh, it is called gwiber, a name derived from Latin vīpera.
 In Denmark, Norway and Sweden, the snake is known as hugorm, hoggorm and huggorm, roughly translated as 'striking snake'.
 In Finland, it is known as kyykäärme or simply kyy, in Estonia it is known as rästik, while in Lithuania it is known as angis.
 In Poland the snake is called żmija zygzakowata, which translates as 'zigzag viper', due to the pattern on its back.

 Description

 Relatively thick-bodied, adults usually grow to 60 cm in total length (including tail), with an average of 55 cm.
 Maximum size varies by region.
 The largest, at over 90 cm, are found in Scandinavia; specimens of 104 cm have been observed there on two occasions.
 In France and Great Britain, the maximum size is 80–87 cm.
 Mass ranges from 50 g to about 180 g.

 The head is fairly large and distinct and its sides are almost flat and vertical.
 The edge of the snout is usually raised into a low ridge.
 Seen from above, the rostral scale is not visible, or only just.
 Immediately behind the rostral, there are two (rarely one) small scales.

 Dorsally, there are usually five large plates: a squarish frontal (longer than wide, sometimes rectangular), two parietals (sometimes with a tiny scale between the frontal and the parietals), and two long and narrow supraoculars.
 The latter are large and distinct, each separated from the frontal by one to four small scales.
 The nostril is situated in a shallow depression within a large nasal scale.

 The eye is relatively large—equal in size or slightly larger than the nasal scale—but often smaller in females.
 Below the supraoculars are six to 13 (usually eight to 10) small circumorbital scales.
 The temporal scales are smooth (rarely weakly keeled).
 There are 10–12 sublabials and six to 10 (usually eight or 9) supralabials.
 Of the latter, the numbers 3 and 4 are the largest, while 4 and 5 (rarely 3 and 4) are separated from the eye by a single row of small scales (sometimes two rows in alpine specimens).